- Degree Requirements

 - Admissions & Prospective Students

 M.A.
 TESOL - What is it?

-The program in Teaching English to Speakers of Other Languages, founded in 1964, is one of the oldest and largest of its kind.
-The concentration in Teaching English to Speakers of Other Languages (TESOL) program has a double emphasis:
+The program in Teaching English to Speakers of Other Languages, founded in 1964, is one of the longest running of its kind.
+This award winning program has a double emphasis:

 - Theoretical foundations and contemporary research in linguistics, sociolinguistics, second-language acquisition and related fields.

 - Classroom teaching methodology suitable for adult second-language learners.

 Because our alumni go into so many teaching situations, the M.A.
 TESOL program does not attempt to train for one specific type of locale; instead, we provide general preparation for the teaching of adult learners in a variety of pedagogical settings.

 Degree Requirements (30 units)

 Core Curriculum (15 units)